kristelzapata/maba2111/README.md

-# This contains Kristel's R script files for Computing for Analytics 1 class.
+# Kristel's R script files for Computing for Analytics 1 class